 A Minor Triad has one root, one b3rd, and one 5th.
 If we go through the same process we did with the major Triad with the Minor Triad now, we get the following shapes.

-Watch this video to learn more about the C major shapes:
+Watch this video to learn more about the Am shapes:

 How can I practice them?